St. Olaf College offers the following Education programs:

 - Biology (grades 9-12),Chemistry(grades 9-12), and Physics (grades 9-12) MORE INFORMATION ON SCIENCE EDUCATION HERE

-St. Olaf does not offer an elementary K-6 classroom licensure.
+St. Olaf does not offer an elementary K-6 classroom license.
 Students may begin to work towards their license while studying at St. Olaf and complete the requirements after graduation at several different institutions.
-Contact Robert McClure in the Education Department for further information.
+Contact Dr. Robert McClure in the Education Department for further information.

 Coaching is no longer certified by the state, but there are several recommended coaching courses (see education or exercise science faculty).